wp-plugins/cp-image-store/readme.txt

 The button for inserting an image allows to enter the ID of the image and select the layout of the product to be displayed.

+**Publishing a particular image**

+To promote an particular image from other website's pages, or sidebars, there is available a icon over the pages/posts content.
+Pressing the icon is displayed a dialog for type the image's ID.

+If you want to insert the image on the website sidebars, there is available a widget in the widgets section.

+**Publishing a list of images (Available only in the Premium version)**

+To insert a list of images filtered by top selling or newest images, there is available a icon over the pages/posts content.
+Pressing the icon is displayed a dialog for select the filter option and type the number of images to display and the columns to distribute the images.

+If you want to insert the images list on the website sidebars, there is available a widget in the widgets section.

 **Sales statistics**

 When a sale takes place, a notification is emailed to the CP Image Store with Slideshow administrator, but sales reports can also be viewed.
 To do this, go to the menu option "Image Store / Sales Report".